Breville Barista Touch Review: Can’t Touch This!

 Breville usually doesn’t skimp on the accessories, and filter baskets are no exception.
 In addition to a 54 millimeter portafilter, you get both single and dual wall filter baskets with this machine.

 If these tiny, porous baskets all look the same, here’s why terminology like “single wall” or “dual wall” matters.
-Filter baskets with a dual wall are pressurized, and usually, the go-to option if you’re using pre ground coffee.
+The Breville Barista Touch filter baskets with a dual wall are pressurized, and usually, the go-to option if you’re using pre ground coffee.
 Your non pressurized single wall baskets are what you’ll probably use the rest of the time – or at least whenever you’re grinding fresh beans.

 Some baristas might instruct you to just throw those pressurized baskets in the trash, but I won’t!
 Even if your pressurized baskets spend most of their time collecting dust on your counter, they’re still the best option for pre ground coffee.
 If you decide you want a decaf at the end of a long day, you’ll want to keep those babies around.